Nadig Family Farm

 The Nadig Way

-We are committed to being grass farmers and believe that the pasture is the most natural, stree free, and nutritionally sound environment for our livestock.
+We are committed to being grass farmers and believe that the pasture is the most natural, stress free, and nutritionally sound environment for our livestock.

 We practice management intensive grazing, which means our animals are moved to fresh forage regularly (usually daily).